discordjs/guide/guide/interactions/slash-commands.md

 ```
 ### Localizations

-Localized names and descriptions depending on the user's selected language.

-You can pick localizations from [this list](https://discord.com/developers/docs/reference#locales)
+The names and descriptions of slash commands can be localized to the user's selected language.
+The accepted locales can be seen from [this list](https://discord.com/developers/docs/reference#locales).

 ```js {5-8,10-12,15,16}
 const { SlashCommandBuilder } = require('discord.js');